Harmonic Forms, Price Inequalities, and Benjamini-Schramm Convergence: Introduction

 More recently, in the preprint \cite{Bergeron2}, four of the seven authors of \cite{Bergeron}, extended L\"uck's approximation theorem to sequences of pinched negatively curved manifolds which Benjamini-Schramm converge to their universal cover.\\

 In this paper, we contribute to this circle of ideas by extending the techniques of \cite{DS17} to prove and {\em quantify} vanishing of normalized Betti numbers (in certain degrees) along sequences of closed Riemannian manifolds which Benjamini-Schramm converge to their universal covers.
+Whereas the focus of \cite{Bergeron} and \cite{Bergeron2} is to {\em relate} normalized Betti numbers and $L^2$-Betti numbers, in this paper we concentrate on providing bounds and vanishing results for these quantities.
 Here we consider geometries more general than those considered in \cite{Bergeron2}.
 Our techniques are rather distant from those of \cite{Bergeron} and \cite{Bergeron2}.
 Indeed, we rely on geometric inequalities for harmonic forms on negatively curved Riemannian manifolds which we described in \cite{DS17}.
 In particular, some of our results do not require \emph{any} direct assumption on the sectional curvature.

 The next definition is tailored to our analytical techniques, and it will be used throughout this paper.
 This definition is related to the notions of convergence considered in \cite{Bergeron} and \cite{Bergeron2}, but at the same time it contains some new elements.